-BUSINESS ADMINISTRATION AND MANAGEMENT MANAGEMENT AND SUPERVISION OPTION ASSOCIATE IN APPLIED SCIENCE DEGREE PLAN
+BUSINESS ADMINISTRATION AND MANAGEMENT, MANAGEMENT AND SUPERVISION OPTION ASSOCIATE IN APPLIED SCIENCE DEGREE PLAN

-This program provides students with knowledge and skills needed by entry-level employees in sales, marketing, banking, real estate, insurance, management, supervision, accounting, and related occupations with an emphasis in management and supervision.
+This program provides students with knowledge and skills needed by entry-level employees in sales, marketing, banking, real estate, insurance, management, supervision, accounting, and related occupations.
 Graduates earn an Associate in Applied Science Degree in Business Administration and Management.
 Note that AAS degree, certificate, and short-term certificate programs are not designed to be transfer programs.